Myron B. Thompson School of Social Work

 Myron "Pinky" Thompson earned his MSW from UH in 1953.
 A noted leader in the struggle for the preservation of the Hawaiian culture, he was at the vanguard of the Hawaiian Renaissance movement in the 1970s.
 While at the Queen Lili'uokalani Children's Center, he helped revitalize traditional healing practices such as ho'oponopono and dream work.
 Along with Kumu Mary Kawena Puku'i and others, he helped create Nana I Ke Kumu, a two-volume reference manual on indigenous healing practices.
 He helped start Alu Like and Papa Ola Lokahi, was a Bishop Estate Trustee, and served as president of the Polynesian Voyaging Society.
 The UH Board of Regents approved the naming of the School after him in 2008.

-Social work, one of the fastest growing occupations in the State of Hawai'i, is a profession concerned with the prevention and resolution of problems for individuals, families, groups, and communities.
-Those who are committed to social justice, social change, and improving the quality of life for society's most vulnerable citizens would find this curriculum stimulating.
+Social work, one of the fastest growing occupations in the nation, is a profession concerned with the prevention and resolution of problems for individuals, families, groups, and communities.
+Those who are committed to social justice and improving the quality of life for society's most vulnerable citizens would find this curriculum stimulating.
 Students graduate with the knowledge, skills, and values that facilitate the prevention or resolution of such problems as mental illness, substance abuse, homelessness, crime and delinquency, and poverty.

 The school has been providing quality social work education in Hawai'i for over 74 years.
 It has a bachelor's, master's, and doctoral program.
-The BSW and MSW programs are accredited by the Council on Social Work Education (CSWE).
-It is recognized nationally and internationally for its award-winning faculty, research and publications, and specialty areas that focus on the expressed needs of the community (health, mental health, child and family, and gerontology).
-Our graduates often assume leadership roles (e.g., Chief of Police, Director of the Department of Public Safety, legislators, heads of agencies, etc.).
-The school has a training academy, the ability to provide program evaluation, a distance education MSW option, a focus on Asian and Pacific Islanders, a focus on Native Hawaiians and other indigenous perspectives and wisdom, and opportunities for international practicum placements.
+The BSW and MSW programs are accredited by the Council on Social Work Education (CSWE) and our PhD program is approved by UH Manoa Graduate Division.
+Our school is recognized nationally and internationally for its award-winning faculty, research and publications, and specialty areas that focus on the expressed needs of the community (health, mental health, child and family, and gerontology).

-Freshmen and sophomores who are interested in learning more about the social work profession and/or our BSW program have multiple ways to do this: (1) The Pre-Health/Pre-Law Advising Center is a walk-in resource center staffed with advisors trained to help students clarify career goals, select a major, plan coursework, research professional programs, gain relevant experience, and apply to schools.
-See www.manoa.hawaii.edu/pac/.
+Freshmen and sophomores who are interested in learning more about the social work profession and/or our BSW program have several ways to do this: (1) The Pre-Health/Pre-Law Advising Center is a walk-in resource center staffed with advisors trained to help students clarify career goals, select a major, plan coursework, research professional programs, gain relevant experience, and apply to schools.
+See: manoa.hawaii.edu/pac/.
 (2) Social Work faculty advisors are available by appointment to assist with pre-admissions academic advising.
-Contact the School of Social Work Admissions Office for more information: firstname.lastname@example.org.There are several sources of information about admissions and degree requirements for the BSW, MSW, and PhD programs.
-Online resources include the Myron B. Thompson (MBT) School of Social Work website (www.hawaii.edu/sswork/programs.html for program information; www.hawaii.edu/sswork/bulletin.html for the MBT SSW Bulletin).
-Hard copies of admissions information and materials may be requested from the SSW Admissions Office: email@example.com, or (808) 956-7182.
+Contact the School of Social Work Admissions Office for more information: firstname.lastname@example.org or (808) 956-7182.
+(3) Online resources for BSW, MSW, and PhD programs, admissions, and degree requirements: Myron B. Thompson School of Social Work website (www.hawaii.edu/sswork/programs.html); MBT SSW Bulletin (www.hawaii.edu/sswork/bulletin.html).
+Hard copies of admissions information and materials may be requested from the SSW Admissions Office: email@example.com or (808) 956-7182.

 It is important that students seek out information on financial aid, including scholarships, stipends, student employment, etc., as early as possible.
 Deadline dates can vary and may require additional documentation and/or interviews.